BRONZE INKWELL DESK STAND BY BENJAMIN HAWKINS c1850 WITH MINIATURE 18ct GOLD POCKET BAROMETER

 Benjamin Waterhouse Hawkins Inkwell Desk Stand c1850_20a

-A rare gilt bronze cobra inkwell and desk compendium by Benjamin Waterhouse Hawkins, published 1850, with 18ct gold miniature pocket barometer c1870
+A rare ormolu gilt bronze cobra inkwell and desk compendium by Benjamin Waterhouse Hawkins, published 1850, with 18ct gold miniature pocket barometer c1870

 Some objects are decorative.
 Some are functional.
 Very occasionally, an object is simultaneously a work of art, a scientific instrument, a piece of publishing history, and a document of one of the most remarkable careers in Victorian natural history.
 This is one of those objects.